 The equity of your vehicle is the difference between its market value and what you still owe.

-Research the current market value with an online title loan calculator and other tolls to find out recent vehicle sales.
+Research the current market value with an online title loan calculator and tools to look up comparable sales.
 To determine the approximate value, you can add details about your vehicle, like the make, model, condition and mileage.

 Once you know this, review your loan statement or contact your lender to determine the remaining balance on your vehicle.